ibm-cloud-docs/account/bp_account.md

 Now that you know how to set up your resource groups, organize your resources, and create access groups in your account, you can start [Inviting users to your account](/docs/account?topic=account-iamuserinv) and assigning them access to your access groups.
 If you already invited users to your account, you can go to your Users page and start to [assign access](/docs/account?topic=account-assign-access-resources#assign-access-resources).

 If you decide that your organization wants to manage user access based on your corporate user directory, you can start by [Creating trusted profiles](/docs/account?topic=account-create-trusted-profile).

+- To automate account resource provisioning with Terraform, see the [terraform-ibm-iam-account-settings](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings), [terraform-ibm-iam-access-group](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group), and [terraform-ibm-cbr](https://github.com/terraform-ibm-modules/terraform-ibm-cbr) modules.
+You can explore all available modules in the [Terraform IBM Modules registry](https://registry.terraform.io/namespaces/terraform-ibm-modules).